UnicoLab/keras-model-registry/docs/tutorials/feature-engineering.md

 # 🔧 Feature Engineering Tutorial

-Master the art of feature engineering with KMR layers.
+Master the art of feature engineering with KerasFactory layers.
 Learn how to transform, select, and create powerful features for your tabular models.

 ## 📋 Table of Contents